yahoo/spivak/Reproducing-results-from-the-SoccerNet-action-spotting-challenge-2022.md

 ### Feature pre-processing

-Feature pre-processing is required for the later commands.
+Feature pre-processing is required in order to run the later commands.

+All the commands below assume that you have already run the [setup](README.md#setup) steps.
+You should then be able to open a Python terminal and run the following commands.

 ```python
 from bin.spotting_challenge_commands import \